-During Fennec, two TSI 3563 integrating nephelometers measuring scattering at 450, 550 and 700 nm were operated inside the aircraft cabin behind a Rosemount Inlet.
+During Fennec, two TSI 3563 integrating nephelometers measuring scattering at 450, 550 and 700 nm were operated inside the aircraft cabin behind a Rosemount inlet.
 During Fennec 2011, the nephelometers were run in series with a BGI Very Sharp Cut Cyclone Impactor between them.
-The impactor has a 50% penetration efficiency at 2.5 μ m aerodynamic diameter, or around 1.5 μ m geometric diameter, at a flow rate of 16.67 litres per minute (LPM).
-This therefore allows the 'first' nephelometer to measure scattering due to all particles passing the Rosemount inlet and the pipework (estimated to be particles smaller than 2.5 microns, Trembath (2012)), and the 'second' nephelometer to measure scattering from the fraction of particles smaller than 1.5 microns.
-However, due to the nephelometers being in series, it was difficult to account for the loss of particles between the two instruments.
-Therefore during Fennec 2012 the two nephelometers were operated in parallel to avoid this problem.
-This was possible due to a more powerful pump being used, capable of 50 LPM, even up to altitudes of up to 9000 m.
-Secondly a volume flow controller was installed to replace the mass flow meter and needle valve.
+The impactor has a 50 % penetration efficiency at 2.5 μm aerodynamic diameter, or around 1.5 μm geometric diameter, at a flow rate of 16.67 litres per minute (L min-1).
+This therefore allows the "first" nephelometer to measure scattering due to all particles passing the Rosemount inlet and the pipe work (estimated to be particles smaller than 2.5 microns, Trembath, 2012), and the "second" nephelometer to measure scattering from the fraction of particles smaller than 1.5 microns.
+However, due to the nephelometers being located in a series, it was difficult to account for the loss of particles between the two instruments.
+Therefore, during Fennec 2012 the two nephelometers were operated in parallel to avoid this problem.
+This was possible because a more powerful pump was used, capable of $50 \,\mathrm{L\,min^{-1}}$, even up to altitudes of up to 9000 m.
+Secondly, a volume flow controller was installed to replace the mass flow meter and needle valve.

-The synergy in the approach of operating a Grimm OPC behind a Rosemount inlet to measure the size distribution, and the use of the impactor to separate the sub-1.5 micron scattering from that measured as standard by the nephelometer is novel, and allows any bias in scattering and absorption due to Rosemount inlet and pipework effects on the BAe146 to be assessed for the first time, which can lead to significant underestimation of dust absorption properties when not accounted for (Ryder et al., 2013b).
+The synergy in the approach of operating a Grimm OPC behind a Rosemount inlet to measure the size distribution, and the use of the impactor to separate the sub-1.5 micron scattering from that measured as standard by the nephelometer is novel; it allows any bias in scattering and absorption due to Rosemount inlet and pipe work effects on the BAe146 to be assessed for the first time, which can lead to significant underestimation of dust absorption properties when not accounted for (Ryder et al., 2013b).

-2.1.4 Size Distribution Measurements
+2.1.4 Size distribution measurements

-The BAe146 is well equipped to measure aerosol size distributions (for example, see Haywood et al. (2008); Johnson et al. (2012)).
-However, the Fennec campaign was unusual amongst aerosol campaigns in the large number of instruments operated to measure particles larger than 3 μm diameter, and in the measurement of 'giant mode' particles - those sized over 30-40 μm .
-Interestingly, the recent eruption of Eyjafjallajökull in Iceland has reinvigorated the interest in 1-10 um particles since volcanic ash is generally in the same size region as mineral dust and they both have similar challenges such as non-spherical morphology (Ansmann et al, 2012): hence there is considerable benefit to be gained from the concerted efforts surrounding the observation of volcanic ash.
+The BAe146 is well equipped to measure aerosol size distributions (for example, see Haywood et al., 2008; Johnson et al., 2012).
+However, the Fennec campaign was unusual amongst aerosol campaigns in the large number of instruments operated to measure particles larger than $3 \mu m$ diameter, and in the measurement of "giant-mode" particles of over $30-40 \mu m$.
+Interestingly, the recent eruption of Eyjafjallajökull in Iceland has reinvigorated the interest in $1-10 \mu m$ particles since volcanic ash is generally in the same size region as mineral dust and they both have similar challenges to understanding such as non-spherical morphology (Ansmann et al., 2012); therefore, there is considerable benefit to be gained from the concerted efforts surrounding the observation of volcanic ash.